 The Master of Science in Marketing Research (MSMR) at MSU is provided in three convenient formats.
 Students are able to earn their master’s degree 100 percent online, or as part of multiple on-campus cohorts.

 The Broad MSMR is a 34-credit program consisting of specialized marketing research classes including consumer insights courses and customer analytics courses.
 Both the full-time and online programs consist of the same market research courses taught by the same professors.
-The program is designed as a “lock-step” program in which all students in a cohort take their classes together during their 12-month (full-time) or 20-month (online) program.
+The program is designed as a “lock-step” program in which all students in a cohort take their classes together during their 12-month (full-time) or 20-month (part-time) program.

 An MSMR degree provides students with invaluable preparation for excellent employment opportunities, and a fulfilling career in marketing research, be it with corporations, strategic consulting organizations, advertising agencies or marketing research firms.

 The fall and spring full-time cohort options offer the same market research courses within the curriculum and both only require 12 months’ time to complete.

 The fall full-time MSMR is a one-year, 34-credit course program that includes a team-based capstone project or internship experience.

-The spring full-time MSMR is a one-year, 34-credit curriculum program that includes a required internship.
+The spring full-time MSMR is a one-year, 34-credit curriculum 100% online program.
 Students begin the program in January and graduate in December each year.

 Be on track to become a member of the next generation of business and marketing leaders.
 Enroll in the online M.S. in Marketing Research program.
 This 100 percent online 20-month, 34-credit program is designed to provide an opportunity for students to achieve a master’s degree while working full time.
 You will learn valuable skills in the consumer analytics and insights courses that you can apply while on the job.